UPPMAX/uppmax4DL/docs/modules1.md

 ...
 ```

-When we list the modules we see that `GATK/4.3.0.0` is also loaded, as is its prerequisite module `java/sun_jdk1.8.0_151`.
+When we list the modules loaded with `ml`, we see that `GATK/4.3.0.0` is now loaded, as is its prerequisite module `java/sun_jdk1.8.0_151`.

 ```
 $ ml